LucreziaPonti/Reuleaux_new/README.md

     ```
 - Create a workspace and clone the repository in the src folder

 - ROBOT INFORMATION: for this package to work you will need a robot description packages, most important package is the *robot*_moveit_config package (make sure it is properly setup - see reule_aux and base_placement_plugin README for + info on how it will be used)
+    !!!! make sure to have a virtual_joint called "virtual_joint" that is either floating or planar, so that you will be able to move the robot around the planning scene
 - additional ROBOT SETUP - if you want to use IKFast directly: in map_generator>include>map_generator add the *robot*_ikfast_solver.cpp and add "#include *robot*_ikfast_solver.cpp" in the kinematics.h file
 - correct the Launch files with the right information for the robot you want to use with the base placement plugin.